 Social Protection's representative (formerly known as the Community Welfare

-Officer) at your local health centre as soon as the need arises.
-You must fill
+Officer) as soon as the need arises.
+You must fill in a Supplementary Welfare Allowance

-Welfare Allowance claim form (pdf).
-To help process your claim, you should
+claim form (pdf).
+To help process your claim, you should have the

 Public Service (PPS) Numbers (formerly RSI numbers) for yourself, your